Confronting the opioid epidemic

 - Ongoing communications and education regarding the Centers for Disease Control and Prevention (CDC) guidelines for prescribing opioids.

-Working with pharmacists
+Working with physicians

 Opioid addiction often starts from the abuse of a prescription medication.
 To help prevent the potential abuse and misuse of opioid medications, AmeriHealth New Jersey has policies in place to manage and monitor members’ opioid prescription usage, including: